Champagne Louis Roederer - Brut Premier

 "One of the best in its class"

-"Composed of equal parts Pinot Noir and Chardonnay (40%) with a touch of Meunier vinified in oak barrels, the house's signature cuvée is aged for three years in the cellar.
-A luminous golden color enlivened by fine bubbles; an intense, complex, and delicate nose of white flowers and ripe exotic fruits, invigorated by a hint of mint; the prelude to a full-bodied palate, both rich and fresh, where exotic fruits combine with citrus notes.
-A real delicacy. " (Le Guide Hachette des Vins 2020)
+“Composed of equal parts Pinot Noir and Chardonnay (40%) and a touch of Meunier, vinified in large oak casks, the house’s signature cuvée ages for three years in the cellar.
+It boasts a luminous golden color enlivened by fine bubbles; an intense, complex, and delicate nose of white flowers and ripe exotic fruits, enlivened by a hint of mint; a prelude to a full-bodied palate, both rich and fresh, where exotic fruits blend with citrus notes.
+A true delight.”
+(Le Guide Hachette des Vins 2020)

 Buy your Louis Roederer Champagnes at the best price in a private sale!